 Bowen Gulch Trail is a 15.7 mile moderately trafficked out and back trail located near Grand Lake, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from June until November.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from June until November.
 Horses are also able to use this trail.

 Directions from Granby: Follow Highway 40 west to Highway 34.
 Go north on Hwy 34 to Rocky Mountain National Park's West Entrance.
 From the park entrance, follow Trail Ridge Road for 6.4 miles to the Bowen/Baker Trailhead parking area.
 From the parking area follow the signs to Bowen Gulch .
 Bowen Gulch can also be reached from the south on the Wolverine Trail.